Table of Contents

 Introduction

-Code hosting platforms have become de-facto a standard today.
-If you have a software project and want to share it with the world, there’s a good chance you will be hosting it on a platform like GitHub , GitLab , or Codeberg .
+Code hosting platforms have become a standard today.
+If you have a software project and want to share it with the world, there is a good chance you will be hosting it on GitHub, GitLab, Codeberg, or a similar platform.
+(We cover a total of 9 platforms in this article.)

-The convenience as well as project collaboration and promotion opportunities available there leave little incentive for users to organize project hosting themselves.
+The convenience as well as project promotion and collaboration opportunities available there usually leave little incentive for users to organize project code hosting themselves.

 The Problem

-In addition to software authors giving their own freedoms and data to proprietary platforms, which they do with consent, they also force the same to happen to users who visit their project repositories, without consent.
+And software authors who have given up their own privacy and data also force the same to happen to users who visit their project repositories.

 The Solution